-Smart contracts on the Stacks 2.0 blockchain are written in a new language called Clarity.
-This language gives developers a safe way to build complex smart contracts.
-It's main features are:
+Smart contracts on the Stacks 2.0 blockchain are written in a new programming language called Clarity.
+Clarity is distinct from other languages designed for writing smart contracts in a few ways:

-- No compiling: Contracts written in Clarity are broadcasted on the blockchain exactly as they are written by developers.
-This ensures that the code developers wrote, analyzed, and tested, is exactly what gets executed
+- No compiler: Contracts written in Clarity are broadcasted on the blockchain exactly as they are written by developers.
+This ensures that the code developers wrote, analyzed, and tested, is exactly what gets executed.

 The Clarity open-source project is supported by Blockstack and Algorand.

-Mining is required to make the network trustworthy and secure, by verifying transaction information.
-Mining is the act of participation in the consensus mechanism of the Stacks 2.0 blockchain, called Proof of Transfer (PoX).
-To incentivize miners, who have to run mining software on their machine, they receive freshly minted Stacks (STX) tokens.
+Mining is required to make the network usable, trustworthy, and secure.
+Miners verify incoming transactions and participate in the consensus mechanism of the Stacks 2.0 blockchain, called Proof of Transfer (PoX).
+To incentivize mining, miners receive freshly minted Stacks (STX) tokens.

-Proof of Transfer (PoX) is the consensus mechanism that leverages the security and stability of Bitcoin to create new blockchains, without modifying the Bitcoin protocol.
+Proof of Transfer (PoX) is a novel consensus mechanism that leverages the security and stability of Bitcoin to create a new blockchain, without modifying the Bitcoin protocol.

-Stackers are Stacks (STX) Token holders who help secure the network by effectively acting as validators on the network, incentivizing honest behavior on the part of miners.
-Stackers have to lock up Stacks (STX) for a certain period of time.
-As a reward, Stackers receive the Bitcoin that miners transfer as part of Proof of Transfer (PoX).
+Stacks (STX) token holders can help secure the network by participating in Stacking and locking up their Stacks (STX) tokens for a certain period of time.
+As a reward for this commitment, Stackers receive Bitcoin that miners transfer as part of Proof of Transfer (PoX).

 Proof of Transfer and Stacking are in active development and are coming soon

 The Stacks 2.0 blockchain specification consists a set of proposals, called Stacks improvement proposals (SIPs).
-Each SIP is aimed at describing the implementation of a part of the Stacks 2.0 blockchain.
-Together, all proposals contain concise technical specifications of features or standards and the rationale behind it.
+Each SIP describes the implementation of a part of the Stacks 2.0 blockchain.
+Together, all proposals contain concise technical specifications of features or standards and the rationale behind them.

 See SIP 000 for more details about the SIPs process..